November 22, 2024

 One rule of thumb is to determine if your feet are more likely to get swamped with outside moisture or inside moisture.

+If you're more likely to get wet from rain, mud, wet vegetation, or snow, waterproof hiking boots usually make the most sense.
 However, if you're more likely to get swamped with sweat—or know your feet will get soaked no matter what—non-waterproof trail running shoes may be the lesser of two evils, due to their faster drying times.
-Non-waterproof footwear is often the better option for hot and humid environments, all-day hiking or backpacking, and deeper water crossings.

 Many experienced hikers choose both.
 That is, they'll own waterproof hiking boots for winter and wet shoulder season hikes and non-waterpoof trail running shoes for hot summer hikes.